 Application is easy.
 You may sign up via the College Board web site, and if you have already created a profile for the SAT, PSAT, or any other College Board exam, you may use that profile to apply for and sign up for a CSS Profile.

-Filling the CSS Profile can be a lengthy process but the information gets saved automatically so if you need to log out and continue the application process later, you can pick up right where you left off.
-Just keep in mind though that some information may not be changed once it has been completed, so pay attention when you begin the application process.
+Filling the CSS Profile can be a lengthy process.
+However, the information gets saved automatically.
+If you need to log out and continue the application process later, you can pick up right where you left off.
+Just keep in mind though that some information may not be changed once it has been completed.
+Pay attention when you begin the application process.

 Should You Fill Out the FAFSA Fed Loans and the CSS Profile?

 Yes, you absolutely should.
 Every student applying to college should fill out the FAFSA regardless of whether or not they are also filling out the CSS Profile.
-This is because the CSS Profile is applicable only for institutional aid, which is just one type of aid that you can get.
-The FAFSA, on the other hand, opens the doors to several other types of financial aid including Pell Grants, scholarships, work-study and low-cost federal student loans.
+This is because the CSS Profile is applicable only for institutional aid.
+That is just one type of aid that you can get.
+The FAFSA, on the other hand, opens the doors to several other types of financial aid.
+That includes Pell Grants, scholarships, work-study and low-cost federal student loans.